ksachin7/spring-core-practice/readme.md

 ## Project Descriptions
 **Project Name:** basics

-Contains basic practice of using SpringContext, creating a bean, fetching a bean from context, etc.
+Contains basic practice of

----

-**Project Name:**
+- Using Spring Context
+- Creating beans using annotations such as @Bean, @Component, @Configuration, and @Primary
+- Utilizing ComponentScan and @Autowired for bean discovery and dependency injection
+- Fetching a bean from context
+- Handling NoUniqueBeanDefinitionException
+- Providing custom name to a bean, etc.

 ---